mavost/docuserver/webservers.md

    - added a **config.json** file containing some basic settings
 5. results and edits are pushed to [Github](https://github.com/mavost/docuserver)
-6. given a webserver is installed and running the folder is copied to */var/www/landing_page* or checked out via  `git clone https://github.com/mavost/docuserver`
+6. given a web server is installed and running the folder is copied to */var/www/landing_page* or checked out via  `git clone https://github.com/mavost/docuserver`